 Appliances You Don't Use

 Some thoughtful in-law gave you the latest technological advance in drink mixology a couple of years ago.
 They live three states away and have never stepped foot in your place.
 You can get rid of that appliance that seems so handy yet has no place in your life.
-Or if you like that stuff, find some ideas with smart appliances on the market now.

 19 / 49